John Tasker Henderson: Second World War

 In early 1939, Henderson was selected to represent Canada in a series of highly classified briefings in Great Britain concerning developments in the Air Ministry on Range and Direction Finding (RDF – later called radar).
 This was largely coordinated by Robert Watson-Watt at RAF Bawdsey, with the purpose of preparing the Commonwealth of Nations to have indigenous developments in this technology.

 Upon Henderson's return from the briefings in England, arrangements were made between the Canadian and American governments for him to visit a number of facilities in the U.S. Following this, he prepared a detailed report that included proposed plans for bringing the NRC into the RDF activities.
 Within a short time, he was authorized to set up a development laboratory for this in the NRC Radio Section.
 Its first project was the development of s surface-warning radar system for the Royal Canadian Navy.
 Using commercial components and with essentially no further assistance from Great Britain, a system was developed to protect the entrance to the Halifax Harbour, called Night Watchman, tested in June 1940.
 This was followed by a ship-borne system designated Surface Warning 1st Canadian (SW1C) completed in May 1941.

 In the summer of 1940, Great Britain was at the limit of production capability and desperately needed allies for her war effort.
 Arrangements were made for an exchange of classified information with the United States.
 For this, Sir.
 Henry Tizard assembled a delegation for what came to be known as the Tizard Mission.
 On the way to Washington, D.C., Tizard and others went by Ottawa and briefed NRC officials and also visited the Radio Section.
 Highly impressed, Tizard asked that Henderson join the delegation to represent Canada at the exchanges.
 The new cavity magnetron developed in Great Britain was a key item; at the Washington meeting, Henderson was asked to take the lead in both manufacturing this unit in Canada as well as developing microwave radars using the magnetron.

 By the end of 1940, Henderson's organization was elevated to Branch level and many engineers and scientists were added.
 For testing the systems, a secure Radio Field Station was set up near Ottawa.
 To manufacture the hardware, a Crown company, Research Enterprises Limited (REL), was established, with a large facility near Toronto, Ontario.
 The NRC's Radio Branch remained at the center of radar development in Canada throughout World War II.
 Many radar systems were designed at this facility during the war years – a total of 30 of all types.

 After laying the foundation for research and manufacturing of radar in Canada, in 1942 Henderson became a senior officer in the Royal Canadian Air Force (RCAF).
 For the next three years, he was in RCAF Radar and Signals units with assignments in Canada, Newfoundland, England, and Germany.
-After the war, he was a scientific advisor to the Canadian delegation of the United Nation's Commission on Atomic Energy.
+After the war, he was a scientific advisor to the Canadian delegation of the United Nations' Commission on Atomic Energy.